yycunc/FIREcaller/README.md

 #### Define the name of the mappability file

-There are some mappability files of different genome build (hg19, GRCh38, mm9 and mm10) and different resolutions (10 kb and 40 kb) available in [YunJiang's website](http://enhancer.sdsc.edu/yunjiang/resources/genomic_features/).
+There are some mappability files of different genome build (hg19, GRCh38, mm9 and mm10) and different resolutions (10 kb and 40 kb) available in [Yunjiang's website](http://enhancer.sdsc.edu/yunjiang/resources/genomic_features/).

 The mappability file needs to be in the format of column names as =c('chr','start', 'end', 'F', 'GC','M'), and the chromosome column needs to be in the format 'chr${number}'.